szabolcstoth/robotframework-basics/docs/01-greetings/05-create-a-common-resource-file.md

 ## Results

-Inside the `tests` folder, execute the following command to execute both test cases.
+In the `tests` folder, execute the following command to execute both test cases.

 ``` bash
 robot .